 There are hundreds of breeds and disciplines.
 No one appraiser can be an expert in all of the breeds and disciplines.
 Chose an appraiser that is an expert in your breed and area of discipline.

-ValueMyHorse specializes in warmbloods, warmblood crosses and thoroughbreds for use as a hunter/jumper, combined training, dressage and for breeding.
+ValueMyHorse specializes in Sporthorses and Performance horses.
+We deal primarily in warmbloods, warmblood crosses and thoroughbreds for use as a hunter/jumper, combined training, as well as, quarter horses, and quarter horse crosses for the Performance horse industry.

 We use comparatives, or “comps,” in our appraisals.
 We utilize the same methodology real estate appraisers use to determine the value of real property and is a method the American Society of Equine Appraisers teaches.